blaiseswartwood/Auction-Analysis-with-Reinforcement-Learning/README.md

 ```bash
 python Bandit.py
 ```
-Use the `--mode` flag to select a training configuration:
+Use the `--mode` flag to select a training configuration for both discrete and continuous:

 | Mode Name         | Code | Description                        |
 |-------------------|------|------------------------------------|